-If a pupil receives a lilac behaviour form the class teacher will usually speak to the parent/carers and discuss behaviour.
+If a pupil receives a lilac behaviour form the school may contact the parent/carers and discuss behaviour.
 For more than 2 lilac behaviour forms in one week the Inclusion Leader will consider if a joint meeting with class teacher, parents and pupil is required.